epsrc-abcd/abcd-website/event/README.md

 ======

 * Name for event
-* How to keep barrier to entry low (less scientific, more fun)
 * How long each presentation?
 (CoCo was 10-15 min; maybe 30 min inc. discussion)
 * Can we fill all the presentation slots (potentially 18)
 * What could we fill the time with otherwise?
 * Are there any potential research outputs?
-* Let's run past Sam for feedback
+* Run initial plan past Sam for feedback
-* Get basic setup in place _before_ discussing with Simon/Phil in London
+* Get basic plan in place _before_ discussing with Simon/Phil in London
-* Aim to have a provisional plan in place by ABCD meeting on 19 April
+* Give an outline of the event at ABCD meeting on 19 April
 * Contact https://www.rgu.ac.uk/dmstaff/mccall-john re.
 SICSA assistance

 Tentative Schedule
 ======

-  * room from 08.30
+08:30 Room available
-  * 10:00 start to allow people to travel from elsewhere in Scotland
+10:00 Welcome refreshments (late start to allow people to travel from elsewhere in Scotland) 10:15 Introduction (who?)
-  * Welcome refreshments till 10:15
-  * Introduction till 10:30
-  * 2 presentations till 11:30
+10:30 Presentation #1
+11:00 Presentation #2
-  * Short (15 min) break at 11.30?
+11:30 Short break
-  * 2 presentations till 12:45
+11:45 Presentation #3
+12:15 Presentation #4
-  * Lunch till 13:45
+12:45 Lunch
-  * 3 presentations till 15:15
-  * Break till 15:30
-  * 2 presentations till 16:30
+13:45 Presentation #5
+14:15 Presentation #6
+14:45 Presentation #7
+15:15 Short break
+15:30 Presentation #8
+16:00 Presentation #9
-  * Discussion till 17:30 (gather points for discussion during the day)
+16:30 Discussion (gather points for discussion during the day) 17:30 Finish
-  * 18:00 pub
+18:00 Pub
-  * 19:00 dinner
+19:00 Dinner

-  * two 30 min breaks
+Similar for day 2.
+Possibly more discussion time if we don't have enough presentations.

 Event name
 ======